Mali (elephant): Death

 On November 28, 2023, Manila Mayor Honey Lacuna announced that Mali had died at around 3:45 p.m.
 (PHT) that day.
 The following day, the necropsy result was announced.
 She died of congestive heart failure and had other health issues: nodules around her liver, a slightly inflamed kidney, a neoplastic pancreas, and a clogged aorta.

 Preservation

 The Manila city government announced plans to preserve Mali's remains and display them in a museum.
 Initially, there was consideration of requesting a replacement elephant from the Sri Lankan government, but this was later abandoned when a letter was sent to inform them of Mali's passing.
-Mali's remains were eventually preserved through an 11-month taxidermy by PetEterniTy in Angat, Bulacan, and were returned to the Manila Zoo on December 16, 2024, for display.
-In 2025, Manila mayor Isko Moreno announced that Mali's remains would be transferred to the National Museum of the Philippines due to limited resources by the city government.
+The city government then entered into a contract with PetEterniTy to preserve Mali's remains through taxidermy, which took 11 months in Angat, Bulacan.
+Mali's remains were returned to the Manila Zoo on December 16, 2024, for display.
+On September 10, 2025, Manila Mayor Isko Moreno announced the transfer of Mali's remains to the National Museum of Natural History due to limited resources by the city government.
+The exhibit was officially unveiled on August 27, 2026.